-Additionally, Power Standards clearly articulate for students and parents the intended learning outcomes for each course.
+Additionally, Power Standards clearly articulate the intended learning outcomes for each course for students and parents.

-- Windermere Preparatory School Curriculum is not aligned to the Common Core Standards.
+- Windermere Preparatory School Curriculum is not aligned to the US Common Core Standards.

-- Because textbooks are now pervasively marketed by publishers with a “Common Core” label, some of these textbooks are used by Windermere Preparatory School teachers.
-In such cases, materials will have been vetted for alignment with our curriculum.
+- Because textbooks are now pervasively marketed by publishers with a “Common Core” label, some of these textbooks are still used by Windermere Preparatory School teachers.
+In these cases, materials have been vetted for alignment with our curriculum.

-- Textbooks are one of a number of instructional resources utilized in classrooms each day.
+- Textbooks are one of a number of instructional resources teachers and students use in classrooms each day.
 A single textbook is not representative of the total curriculum in any course or grade level.